rennybird/Vilota-Internship/README.md

 # Vilota-Internship-Assignment
-## This include usage explanation in each folder
+## This include usage explanation and expected outcome in each folder

 ## Status
 Geometry & Visualization: Complete
 Problem Solving: Complete
+Analytical: Complete